Updated June 2026

 | Miles Tested | 160 |

-On sidewalks, the Clifton surprised me.
-Despite being lighter than the Bondi, its 42mm stack absorbed impacts nearly as well during 13-mile long runs.
-But the difference shows past mile 14 — the Bondi’s denser foam holds up better.
+On my sidewalk test runs, the Clifton genuinely surprised me.
+Despite being lighter than the Bondi, it is one of the best lightweight road runners.
+Its 42mm stack absorbed impacts nearly as well during 13-mile long runs.
+However, the difference shows past mile 14.
+The Bondi’s denser foam holds up better.
 For daily runs under 10 miles, the Clifton delivers 90% of the Bondi experience.
-If you’re new to running, this is an excellent first concrete shoe.
+If you’re new to running, this is an excellent entry-level road option.

 | Spec | Nike Vomero 18 |